hemasaivelagalet/renix_projet/README.md

 ### Usage Guide
 Running the Chatbot with FastAPI

   Start the FastAPI server:

-    -uvicorn main:app --reload
+    uvicorn main:app --reload
-    -Access the API documentation at http://127.0.0.1:8000/docs to interact with the chatbot using the /query/ endpoint.
+    Access the API documentation at http://127.0.0.1:8000/docs to interact with the chatbot using the /query/ endpoint.

 Running the Chatbot with Gradio (Optional)

-    Start the Gradio interface:
+ Start the Gradio interface

     python gradio_interface.py